 “Aren’t you scared?”
 Caroline said scornfully.

-“I am melded to many predators.
-Do you think I am scared?”
+“I am melded with many predators.
+Do you think I should be scared?”

 “Didn’t you eat enough in the hut?”
 Oculis replied.